MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-process.md

 5. Right-click the template, and then select  **Properties**.
 6. Enter the changes that you want, and then click  **OK**.

-## Viewing UNIX/Linux Process Monitors and Collected Data
+## Viewing UNIX/Linux process monitors and collected data

 #### To view the state of each monitor